kosl/ihipp-examples/docs/week4.md

 //and
 MPI_Irecv(void *buf, int count, MPI_Datatype datatype, int source, int tag, MPI_Comm comm, MPI_Request *request);
 ~~~
-- Then we can do soome other work because when we use this routine, it does not block us, so we can do some stuff after this.
+- Then we can do some other work because when we use this routine, it does not block us, so we can do some stuff after this.
 However, later on we actually have to check whether the message has been received.
 - To do this final phase we need to wait for nonblocking communication to complete and we do this by calling the MPI_wait function.
 This completes the whole process.
 This request is just another struct in MPI similar to 'status', so we just define it as similar to status and then put on the pointer there.
 The prototype of this function looks like
 ~~~c
 MPI_Wait(MPI_Request *request, MPI_Status *status);